SDRausty/buildAPKsFlashlights/docs/index.md

 [README](./README.md)
-This is the website for buildAPKsFlashlights.
+These are the webpages for buildAPKsFlashlights.
 Please see [buildAPKs](https://sdrausty.github.io/buildAPKs/) for instructions.

 Please contribute to this project through either [the issues page](https://github.com/sdrausty/buildAPKs/issues) or [pull requests.](https://github.com/sdrausty/buildAPKs/pulls) Now you don't need Google Play, F-Droid or other APK download sites to enjoy wonderfully working APKs on your smartphone and tablet; Thanks to [Termux](./pages/asac) and [Github.](https://github.com)